-During the agricultural season, LCRA will track each customer's water use and provide the information to the customer on a recurring basis.
+During the irrigation agricultural season, LCRA will track each customer's water use and provide the information to the customer on a recurring basis.
 If the customer's interruptible stored water use has reached the customer's allocation, the total amount of interruptible stored water for diversion by the division(s) has been reached, or, if applicable, the total amount of releases of interruptible stored water measured at Mansfield Dam has reached the limit specified in the WMP, the customer will not receive any further deliveries of interruptible stored water.
-However, if water is available for customer for Second Agricultural Season based on the July 1 evaluation, upon customer's request, water from the Second Agricultural Season allocation may be used to finish First Agricultural Season consistent with the WMP.
-Any Second Agricultural Season water used to finish First Agricultural Season will not be available during Second Agricultural Season.
-In the event that interruptible stored water is no longer available during a season, the customer will only receive run-of-river water if there is sufficient run-of-river water to meet all or part of customer's demand.
+However, if customer has used the full amount of water available for First Irrigation Season prior to the end of the first crop season, and water is available for customer for Second Irrigation Agricultural Season based on the July 1 evaluation, upon customer's request, water from the Second Irrigation Agricultural Season allocation may be used to finish First Irrigation Agricultural Season consistent with the 2015-WMP.
+Any Second Irrigation Agricultural Season water used to finish First Irrigation Agricultural Season will not be available during Second Irrigation Agricultural Season.
+In the event that interruptible stored water is no longer available during a season, the customer will only receive run-of-river water if there is sufficient runof-river water to meet all or part of customer's demand.
 Furthermore, customers will remain subject to surcharges and/or cutoff of deliveries in the event of high water use on an acre-foot per acre basis.